AgnieszkaKruk/Dungeon-Crawl/README.md

 It already has some features, but the players have no opportunity to save their games.
 It can be annoying, especially when you have to leave the game suddenly.

-The gamer community is begging you for saving functionality and some other new and interesting ideas, such as:

-- game sharing between players
-- maps of different sizes
-- player-tracking camera movement

 Management is handing out a **prioritized list** of new user stories that must be appended to the unfinished stories from last week in your product backlog.